reidmorrison/rocketjob/docs/guide.md

 * Months or days of the week can be specified by name.
 * Use the first three letters of the particular day or month (case doesn't matter).
 * The timezone is recommended to prevent any issues with possible default timezone
   differences across servers, or environments.
+* For the complete list of timezones, see [Wikipedia List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
 * A day_of_month of `L` means the last day of the month.

 #### Creating the scheduled job